dielduarte/dielduarte/README.md

 I'm Diel, a Brazilian Software engineer

-- 🔭  I’m currently working on a [frameworkless graphql devtools](https://github.com/dielduarte/graphql-devtools)
+- 🔭  I’m currently working on a [Janus Doc](https://github.com/dielduarte/janusdoc)
-- 💬  Also writing about tech on my personal [blog](https://dielduarte.github.io/blog)
+- 💬  Also writing about tech on my personal [blog](https://dielduarte.dev)